 Antivirus Software vs EDR: What is the Difference?

-Above, we have labelled some differences between antivirus and EDR.
-However, there are many more distinctions between these two listed below.
+Though we have labelled some differences between antivirus and EDR, many more distinctions are listed below.

 However, EDR security systems include not only the antivirus features above but can also contain other features such as: